 Case Study Schools will receive an individual report at the end of each year with specific feedback from researchers on how to improve the program and technology use in their classrooms.

 Questions?
 Please contact Hillary Greene Nolan at firstname.lastname@example.org with any questions about research or the Case Study School opportunity!

 All district and school leaders will be expected to sign a Memorandum of Understanding (MOU) between the district and Digital Promise.
-The final MOU will be released to districts by January 2023.
-Coach funding and student devices will not be fulfilled until the MOU is signed by all parties, so we ask that you help us accomplish this by March 25, 2023.
+The final MOU will be released to districts by January 2024.
+Coach funding and student devices will not be fulfilled until the MOU is signed by all parties, so we ask that you help us accomplish this by late March 2024.